Navi2329/Calculus/README.txt

 **CODE FOR FUNCTIONS TO THE POWER IS COMPLETED
 #6/09/20
 *Code for parsing was added for all functions except exponential function.
+#14/09/20
+*Parsing for exponential function was added *Differentiability and existence of a function is now checked *Inverse trignometric function were named according to sympy